sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

     log "Waiting for subaccount creation to complete ..." sleep "$delay"

-    # Create a CF Cloud Foundry environment in the new subaccount
+    # Create a Cloud Foundry environment in the new subaccount
     create_cf_environment "$subaccount" "$subaccount_id" "${subaccount}_org"

   done